Camshaft2022/CI_PP1_FS/README.md

 ### Testing user stories

-1. As a first time user, I want to know where the restaurant is lokated
+1. As a first time user, I want to know where the gym is located

-2. As a first time user, I want to know the price range
+2. As a first time user, I want to know the price range of memberships
 3.
-4. As a first time user, I want to know more about the restaurant
+4. As a first time user, I want to know more about the gym
 5.
-6. As a first time user, I want to get a feel of what to expect at the restaurant
+6. As a first time user, I want to get a feel of what to expect at the gym

-5. As a returning user, I want to see the Sunday meal offer
+5. As a returning user, I want to see offers on memberships

 6. As a returnign user, I want to know the opening times
 7.
-8. As a returning user, I want to find a phone number to call for reservation
+8. As a returning user, I want to find a phone number to call for questions or to sign up

-8. As a returning user, I want to see the menu
+8. As a returning user, I want to see the facilites

 9. As a returning user, I want to leave some comment, suggestion or message to the staff

-10. As a returning user, I want to find the restaurant on social media
+10. As a returning user, I want to find the gym on social media

-11. As a returning user, I want to know who is preparing the food
+11. As a returning user, I want to know more about the coaches and staff members

-12. As a returning user, I want to get directions to the restauran
+12. As a returning user, I want to get directions to the gym

 13. As the site owner, I want users to find news about upcoming events or changes in opening times
-14.
-15. As the site owner, I want users to get to know the restaurant

-15. As the site owner, I want the users to be able to contact us
+15. As the site owner, I want the users to be able to contact us or find us on social media

 ## Bugs